mlakewood/orochi/README.md

 Following are the key concepts required to understand how orochi works.

 ## Proxy
 The main workhorse of orochi is the proxy.
-When you want test the interaction between two services, wrap both services in a proxy and make http requests to the forwarding port on the proxy.
+When you want test the interaction between two services, wrap both services in a proxy and make http requests to the front-port specified on the proxy.
 Orochi will record all the requests, responses and the ordering.

 ## Command
 The command is the service under test.
 There are four seperate commands available to control the services under test.
 Each command is a string that will be run as a command on the commandline as is.